Before Gameday

 We understand that emergencies can arise.
 If you are not able to complete your work assignment due to an emergency:

-1. Please email ASAP Beth with a subject heading of EMERGENCY TODAY.
+- Please email ASAP Beth with a subject heading of EMERGENCY TODAY.

-• Include in your message your name, game number, location, reason for delay or absence, phone number where you can be reached if clarification of the message is needed.
+- Include in your message your name, game number, location, reason for delay or absence, phone number where you can be reached if clarification of the message is needed.

-3. Text 991-0733 (99 – 10 – REF), if you have not heard back from an email within 30 minutes of play.
+- Text 991-0733 (99 – 10 – REF), if you have not heard back from an email within 30 minutes of play.

-4. Try calling the center referee or one of the officials on the crew you are working with if you have that number on your schedule to let them know of your status.
+- Try calling the center referee or one of the officials on the crew you are working with if you have that number on your schedule to let them know of your status.

 What if it is raining, snowing, or other ugly weather? +

-• Do NOT assume your matches are cancelled.
-RAIN does not necessarily cancel games, and OFTEN games will switch to turf fields and schedules get re-arranged to fit games in.
+Do NOT assume your matches are cancelled.
+Rain does not necessarily cancel games, and often games will switch to turf fields and schedules get rearranged to fit games in.

-• READ all Arbiter messages regarding closings CAREFULLY.
-EVEN if a specific field is closed, matches may be moved to turf.
+READ all Arbiter messages regarding closings carefully.
+Even if a specific field is closed, matches may be moved to turf.
 Check Arbiter's main page and your schedule.

-• The red “R” on your schedule next to your assignment in Arbiter DOES NOT mean “rained out”.
-A rained out match will show up in blue on your schedule AND indicate the status as “rained out"; you should get an email, and the front of arbiter will be updated.
+The red “R” on your schedule next to your assignment in Arbiter DOES NOT mean “rained out”.
+A rained out match will show up in blue on your schedule and indicate the status as “rained out."
+You should get an email, and the front of arbiter will be updated.

-• Main page of Arbiter is updated first and then updates to the schedule page are completed.
+- Main page of Arbiter is updated first and then updates to the schedule page are completed.

-• Inclement weather field numbers for many of the fields you are assigned at are listed in your assignment’s field link.
+- Inclement weather field numbers for many of the fields you are assigned at are listed in your assignment’s field link.
 You can call them directly too as well as looking on the home clubs web site.
 BUT REALIZE – there is always the possibility a site is closed but the games you were on there have been moved to a nearby site.
 In other wards- the closing of a site does not mean your games have been canceled.
-Best to wait till I get Arbiter updated.
+Best to wait until I get Arbiter updated.

 At The Game